tarasvladyka/adidas-task/README.md

 	`mvn clean package`

 ### Run
+1. Initial DB data to make app working located in `/resources/data.sql` in `city-connection-service`.
+These scripts are executed when app starts
+2. App uses embedded DB, so you dont have to worry about setuping external DB

 1. You can run this app using one of the ways:
+ - Using docker:
-	 - As docker multicontainer app using:
+	- Make sure your docker is started
-		`docker-compose up`

-	 - Separately, as jar files from console(make sure, run the **discovery-service** first, then the **connection-service,** and **route-service**)
-	   `java -jar <path-to-jar>`
+	- **Make sure that docker setting is enabled !**
+	 	`Expose daemon on tcp://localhost:2375 without TLS`

+	- Run `mvn clean package` from **root directory** (this will build docker images for all services).
+	- Wait till all images are built

+	- Run `docker-compose up`  from **root directory**(this command will start all the services)
+	- Wait till services are started

+	- Now you are good to go and interact with the app

-	 - From your IDE by just  starting the `main` methods of each service(keep the order, see prev point)
+ - 	Or From your IDE by just  starting the `main` methods of each service(keep the order, see prev point)
-2. Initial data needed to get app work located in `/resources/data.sql` in `city-connection-service`.
-These scripts are executed when app starts
-3. App uses embedded DB, so you don't have to worry about setuping external DB

 ### How to use the app
 1.Firstly execute: